 Cincinnati remains undefeated with 49-7 rout over UConn

-Cincinnati remains undefeated with 49-7 rout over UConnCincinnati running back Michael Warren II (3) crosses the goal line from the one-yard line for Cincinnati's second touchdown during the first half of an NCAA college football game against Connecticut, Saturday, Sept.
+Cincinnati remains undefeated with 49-7 rout over UConnCincinnati players celebrate on the sidelines after Jarell White (8) intercepted a pass late in the fourth quarter of an NCAA college football game against Connecticut, Saturday, Sept.
 29, 2018, in East Hartford, Conn.
+Cincinnati won, 49-7.
 (AP Photo/Stephen Dunn)

+EAST HARTFORD, Conn.
+(AP) -- Cincinnati coach Luke Fickell preached to his team as they suffered through a four-win season a year ago that things would get better if they put in the work and believed in each other.

 Michael Warren II rushed for 106 yards and touchdowns of 2 and 14 yards for the Bearcats (5-0, 1-0 American Athletic).